matematika

-For basic measure for weight was taken the gramme, which is equal to 1 cubic centimeter water filtered at 4 degrees.
+For a base measure of weight, they chose the gram, which is equal to the weight of 1 cubic centimeter of water at 4 degrees Celcius.

-The most used measure for weight is the kilograms.
+The most widely used measure of weight is the kilogram.

 Partitions